MySQL on Linux

 Prerequisites

-Before you begin, make sure you have the following:
+Before you begin, make sure you have:

 - A Linux-based operating system